COVID-19 Vaccine Purchasing & Manufacturing Arrangements

 Not all agreements are being publicly reported in a timely fashion, and of those that are reported, they often lack basic information, such as the total number of vaccines being provided and their prices.
 This lack of transparency makes it challenging to draw firm conclusions about global access to COVID-19 vaccines.

-Twenty-seven vaccines are in late-stage (Phase 2 or 3) development or post-registration; we have found publicly reported purchase agreements for 16 of these.
+Thirty-seven vaccines are in late-stage (Phase 2 or 3) development or post-registration; we have found publicly reported purchase agreements for 17 of these.

-Among these 16, AstraZeneca has publicly committed to supply the greatest number of doses – at approximately 3 billion doses, slightly more than double the number of committed doses for the next nearest candidate (Pfizer/BioNTech at approximately 1.5 billion doses).
+Among these 17, AstraZeneca has publicly committed to supply the greatest number of doses – at approximately 2.8 billion doses, followed by Novavax at approximately 2.1 billion doses).
 Based on current estimates, it is unlikely that enough vaccines will be manufactured in 2021 or even 2022 to meet global demand or achieve global population immunity.
-We are collating further data on manufacturing volumes, locations and technology transfer agreements, and welcome contributions of data at email@example.com.
+We are collating further data on manufacturing volumes, locations and technology transfer agreements, and welcome contributions of data at firstname.lastname@example.org.

 Most of these agreements are between vaccine developers and governments